Menu

 Water Management

-The underground gold-copper-silver mine will prioritise water recycling (c.90% within the processing plant) and minimise the use of fresh water.
+The underground gold-copper-silver mine will prioritise water recycling (c.80% within the processing plant) and minimise the use of fresh water.
 All water which comes into contact with operations will be captured, treated and monitored to meet independent, strict criteria set by the Northern Ireland Environment Agency.

 Two major pieces of infrastructure will be built to achieve this.
-First, a state-of-the art water treatment plant that will treat and discharge water to a standard that preserves naturally occurring water in local streams, and secondly, four ponds to capture rainfall and water from the site / operations.
+First, a state-of-the art water treatment plant that treats and discharges water to a high standard which is protective of aquatic life, and secondly, four ponds to capture rainfall and water from the site / operations.

 The ponds will be excavated fully into the ground.
 They are not ‘dams’ and will not use water retaining embankments or dam walls.
 The ‘mine contact’ ponds are designed to contain a 1-in-a-1000-year, 24-hour storm event without overtopping.